 Another 78 words (6 lines of text) are included under the topic Early Bearners Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bearners family

-Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
-Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
-The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
-Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
-Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
-Analysis of immigration records indicates that some of the first North American immigrants bore the name Bearners or a variant listed above: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
+Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
+Among early immigrants bearing the name Bearners or a variant listed above were: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..